Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 Three personas are identified:

-* Subscription manager: responsible for approving / rejecting the subscriptions
+* Subscription Approver: responsible for approving / rejecting the subscriptions and resources access
-* Catalog manager: responsible for approving / rejecting resources access and for managing the credentials
+* Catalog Manager: responsible for approving / rejecting the subscriptions and resources access.
+He is also responsible for managing the credentials
 * Consumer: responsible for designing application(s) that use subscriptions and access services that belongs to a product

 ### Terminology